rpuskas/mobileMingle/readme.txt

 The web application is designed to work autonomously, with an option to deploy to phone gap for a native client app.

 *Web application*
-Open web/index.html in web browser.
+Open root in web browser.

 *phoneGapApplication*
 1. copy web files to phoneGap WWW directory using : rake copyToPhoneGapWWW